 Buffalo has become the first manufacturer to launch a router using the next generation Wi-Fi standard 802.11ac.
 The new Wi-Fi standard is now available in the Buffalo AirStation WZR-D1800H wireless router and WLI-H4-D1300 wireless media bridge.

-The latest 802.11ac router was first unveiled back in CES earlier this year, and provide a wireless connection speeds of up to 1.3Mbps via the 5Ghz band.
-Around 30 percent faster than the current standard, together with improved range.
+The latest 802.11ac router was first unveiled back at CES earlier this year, and provides wireless connection speeds of up to 1.3Gbps via the 5GHz band.
+This is around 30 percent faster than the current standard, together with improved range.
+The 802.11ac standard, also known as Wi-Fi 5, is designed to offer higher throughput and better performance in dense environments, making it ideal for modern households with multiple devices.

-The latest router launched by Buffalo is a true dual-band and will support existing 802.11n/g/a/b.
-The router offers users 1300Mbps on the 5Ghz band and only when used with a 802.11ac client, such as the new media bridge.
+The latest router launched by Buffalo is a true dual-band device and will support existing 802.11n/g/a/b standards.
+This ensures backward compatibility with older devices, allowing users to transition smoothly to the new standard without needing to replace all their existing hardware.
+The router offers users 1300Mbps on the 5GHz band, but this high speed is only achievable when used with a 802.11ac client, such as the new media bridge.

 Latest Geeky Gadgets Deals